villagehiker/templer/examples/casestudy/readme.md

 ## Software Versions

 The Templer installation uses version 1.2 running on Perl version 5.16.0.
-Perl was installed on MacOS Sierra using PerlBrew, with modifying the system Perl.
+Perl was installed on MacOS Sierra using PerlBrew, without modifying the system Perl.

 ## Website Status